blin007/wordle-clone/README.md

 ## Overview

 Yep, you guessed it (haha get it?), the main focus of my project is a word guessing game.
-However, I am still unsure as to what the specifics are.
-Currently, I am thinking of two possibilities.
-The first one is some flashcard game where the game prompts the user with a definition of some word in the database, then the user has to guess that word based on the given definition.
-The other possibility is something similar to wordle, where the game consists of a 5 x 6 array where the user has 6 attempts to guess a 5-letter word.
+The game will be similar to wordle (practically a clone), where the game consists of a 5 x 6 array and the user has 6 attempts to guess a 5-letter word.

-Regardless of the specifics of the game, the app "Guess the Word" functions as a game where users have to guess the correct word chosen by the game.
+This app functions as a game where users have to guess the correct word chosen by the game.
-Users can register and once they log in, they can add and remove words from the game given that they fulfill the requirements (for example in the wordle possibility, newly added words must be 5-letters).
+Users can register and once they log in, they can add and remove words from the game given that they fulfill the requirements (for example newly added words must be 5-letters).

 ## Data Model